mikefulb/alpacadsc/docs/source/design.rst

 '''''''''''''''''''''''''
 The DSC driver also maintains communication with the encoders of the DSC device.
 This gives the position of the ALT and AZ axes of the telescope.
-The DSC is polled at regular intervals for its current position and the driver then recomputers the sky position that the telescope is currently pointed.
+The DSC is polled at regular intervals for its current position and the driver then recomputes the sky position that the telescope is currently pointed.
 This computation depends upon the user first performing a *synchronize* (or *sync*) operation which involves pointing the telescope at a known star or sky objects and telling the planetarium